rashikasahu35/AWS/README.md

 ---

-## 2.Portfolio Website Deployment on AWS with S3 and CloudFront
+## 2. Portfolio Website Deployment on AWS with S3 and CloudFront
 This project involves deploying a static portfolio website using AWS services, ensuring high availability, scalability, and security.
 The website is hosted on Amazon S3 as a static site and delivered globally through Amazon CloudFront for optimized performance and reduced latency.
 <img width="750" alt="image" src="https://github.com/user-attachments/assets/a8ac0262-f31d-41c6-8f33-6085bfadd393">